birdandhike.com logo

 Upright Prairie Coneflower (Ratibida columnifera)

-General: Upright Prairie Coneflower (Ratibida columnifera) is a perennial forb with dissected leaves and flowers that look reminiscent of a mexican sombrero.
+General: Upright Prairie Coneflower (Ratibida columnifera) is a perennial forb with dissected leaves and flowers that look reminiscent of a Mexican sombrero.
 The flowers are red and yellow

 Upright Prairie Coneflower is uncommon component of desert vegetation communities in the Upper Sonoran (Mojave Desert Scrub) life zone.
 Around Las Vegas, look for this species in at Corn Creek.